MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/acpi-system-description-tables.md

 ## Generic Timer Description Table (GTDT)

-As with the interrupt controller, there is a standard timer description table in ACPI.
+As with the interrupt controller, there's a standard timer description table in ACPI.
 For Arm systems that utilize the GIT timer, ACPI's GTDT can be used to leverage the built-in support for the GIT in Windows.

 ## Core System Resources Table (CSRT)

 Core System Resources (CSRs) are shared hardware functions such as interrupt controllers, timers and DMA controllers to which the operating system must serialize access.
 Where industry standards exist for features such as timers and interrupt controllers (on both x86 and Arm architectures), Windows builds in support for these features based on the standard tables described in ACPI (for example, MADT and GTDT).
-However, until the industry converges on DMA controller interface standards, there is a need to support some non-standard devices in the operating system.
+However, until the industry converges on DMA controller interface standards, there's a need to support some non-standard devices in the operating system.

 Windows supports the concept of HAL extensions to address this issue.
 HAL extensions are SoC-specific modules, implemented as DLLs, that adapt the Windows HAL to a specific hardware interface of a specific class of CSR required by Windows.
 In order to identify and load these non-standard CSR modules, Microsoft has defined a new ACPI table.
 This table, which has a reserved signature of "CSRT" in the ACPI specification, must be included in the RSDT if non-standard CSRs are used on the platform.

 The CSRT describes resource groups of CSRs, where each resource group identifies hardware of a particular type.
 Windows uses the identifier provided for the resource group to find and load the required HAL extension for this group.
 Resource groups within the CSRT might also contain individual resource descriptors, depending on the CSR type and the needs of the HAL extension.
-The format and use of these resource descriptors is defined by the HAL extension writer, who can make the extension much more portable and thereby support a variety of different SoC platforms simply by changing the resource descriptors contained in the CSRT.
+The format and use of these resource descriptors is defined by the HAL extension writer, who can make the extension much more portable and thereby support various different SoC platforms simply by changing the resource descriptors contained in the CSRT.

 To support maintenance of HAL extensions, and to manage the system resources used by these extensions, each resource group described in the CSRT must also be represented as a device within the platform's ACPI namespace.
 For more information, see the following "Differentiated System Description Table (DSDT)" section.
 The device identifiers used in the resource group header must match the identifiers used in the device's namespace node.
-For more information, see the **Device Identification in ACPI** section in the [Device management namespace objects](device-management-namespace-objects.md) topic.
+For more information, see the **Device Identification in ACPI** section in the [Device management namespace objects](device-management-namespace-objects.md) article.
 The existence of these resource group namespace devices allows the HAL extension to be serviced by the Windows Update Service.

-For more information, see the [Core System Resources Table (CSRT) specification](https://acpica.org/related-documents).

 ## Debug Port Table 2 (DBG2)